-The most impressive product of the building fever of the millennium in Szeged is the Palace for Public Education built in neo-classicist style in 1896.
-The entrance hall with Corinthian columns covered by a tympanum, the symmetrical structure and the white walls radiate calm dignity.
-It was intended to give place to the museum of the city and Somogyi Library.
-During the directorship of Ferenc Móra (1917-34) the series of exhibitions expanded, storerooms and restoration workrooms were created.
+The most impressive product of the building fever of the millennium in Szeged is the Palace for Public Culture built in neo-classicist style in 1896.
+The portico supported by Corinthian columns under a pediment and the light-coloured walls reflect the building’s dignity.
+It was originally intended to house Somogyi Library and the city museum.
+As director between 1917 and 1934, Ferenc Móra increased the number of exhibitions.
 Being a writer and a journalist as well, the director took part in ethnographic fieldwork and he made his mark as an archaeologist by doing excavations in the larger surroundings of Szeged.
-There is also a room in the museum bearing his name with his personal belongings.
-The museum offers an ethnographic exhibition of crafts in Szeged, a presentation of the history of pharmacy and a permanent collection of fine arts, all these being animated by temporary exhibitions of great value.
+Today, the museum offers ethnography, natural history and fine art exhibitions related to Szeged and its surroundings along with large-scale temporary exhibitions.